 Recovering from carer burnout

-Nourish your body with good food – if our appetite is poor, then little and often might be better than 3 larger meals.
+Nourish your body with good food – if our appetite is poor, then little and often might be better than three larger meals.
 Ask someone to help us shop and prepare meals.

 Nourish your mind – brush off negative thoughts and engage with positive ones; maybe try a mantra such as “I am recovering, I am well” – use your own positive message and repeat whenever negativity looms.